 Are you ready to take on a high school drama?

 Give those sageuks and melodramas a break!
-Today, I’m here to give you 5 reasons why you need to be watching this drama right now.
+Today, I’m here to give you 5 reasons why you need to be watching School 2017 right now.
 And never fear, there’s only one more week of episodes left, so it’s not too early to get you binge-watch on and catch up!

 TWO.
 Give me bromance and give me love!
 A lot can happen in high school.
 Friendships and relationships can change a lot throughout the course of high school.
 Some friendships are tested.
 New friendships are forged.
 Some relationships end while others are just beginning.
 The great thing about School 2017 is we are given the ability to experience various states of relationships, which feels really organic and realistic.